documents4j/documents4j/README.md

-Reliable Word to PDF conversion for Java
+A reliable Word to PDF converter for Java applications
 =============
 This converter is a tool for converting MS Word files to PDF in Java.
 This is achieved by delegating the conversion to a running instance of MS Word.
 This does however not mean that MS Word must be installed on the local machine.